-- 3.16.7 In interpreting strategic planning policy at the local level, and to address the issues raised by the Sustainability Appraisal and meet the aims of the Community Strategy, the main principles will be: - Ensuring sites are available for a range of sizes, quality and locations in order to meet the range of needs of business, including start up, move-on and expansion accommodation; - Encouraging the regeneration and intensification of some designated existing business and employment areas where there are good prospects for employment, and supporting an improvement in the quality of accommodation that is available in those areas; - Introducing some flexibility into the uses that are permitted in business areas outside the designated locations, to take account of the contribution to the economy of nonbusiness use classes and to recognise the scope for mixed use developments on some sites; - Recognising that in some locations there may be opportunities to transfer sites to other uses without undermining the role of the key areas of business activity in the Borough; - Encouraging other means of securing what is termed "smart growth" (economic growth which does not rely on imported labour or require more land such as more flexible working practices, greater use of technology or home-working). - 3.16.8 Within the overall strategic context of restraint there is little scope for large scale additions to the amount of employment land that already exists within the Borough.
-What is already there is also under increasing pressure from competing uses.
+- protect a suitable amount and range of employment premises, especially those located in sustainable locations such as Epsom town centre. - 3.14.5 Data sources indicate that over the next ten years there will be an increase in the numbers of economically active in the Borough looking for work.
+Because of the excellent "connectivity" the Borough enjoys with other employment centres, especially London, it would not be possible to attempt to balance the number of those looking for work with the number of local job opportunities.
+However, with sustainability principles in mind, the Council will support an approach which encourages a scale of employment opportunities broadly in line with this predicted increase in economically active population.
+Regular monitoring of floorspace levels will be essential to ensure that the needs of business are being adequately provided for. - 3.14.6 In addition to employment opportunities within the B1, B2 and B8 land uses, the Borough offers many employment opportunities within the education, healthcare, retail and hospitality industries, all of which make a valuable contribution to the economy.
+In addition the Epsom Racecourse and the local racehorse training industry are an important part of the economy of the Borough, as well as a significant part of its heritage.
+Overall these employment opportunities are of great importance to the community and form an essential part of the Borough's social and economic fabric.
+Providing a choice of suitable accommodation will contribute to making the Borough an attractive location for businesses and will encourage a diverse mix of jobs. - 3.14.7 In interpreting strategic planning policy at the local level, and to address the issues raised by the Sustainability Appraisal and meet the aims of the Community Strategy, the main principles will be: - ☐ Ensuring sites are available for a range of sizes, quality and locations in order to meet the range of needs of business, including start up, move-on and expansion accommodation; - ☐ Encouraging the regeneration and intensification of some designated existing business and employment areas where there are good prospects for employment, and supporting an improvement in the quality of accommodation that is available in those areas; - ☐ Recognising that in some locations there may be opportunities to transfer sites to other uses without undermining the role of the key areas of business activity in the Borough; - ☐ Encouraging other means of securing what is termed "smart growth" (economic growth which does not rely on imported labour or require more land such as more flexible working practices, greater use of technology or home-working). - 3.14.8 Within the overall strategic context of restraint there is little scope for large scale additions to the amount of employment land that already exists within the Borough.
+What is already there, is also under increasing pressure from competing uses.
 Achieving these principles will therefore involve a variety of policies which will provide protection to well located employment sites, as well as supporting the creation of some additional opportunities for development / redevelopment to meet the changing and future needs of businesses.